 ARTICONF will continue to focus on promoting decentralised applications as a whole and Blockchain as a Service as a viable business model.
 The partners continue to develop DApp tech and create links between the industry, academy, and policymakers of achieving market consolidation post-project period.

-This blog post was written by the Vialog team.
+This blog post was written by the Vialog team in April 2022.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >